AzureAmber/Recommender-Systems/README.md

 You can locate my Collaborative Filtering Recommendation System with user information in the `code` directory titled `collaborative1`.

-#### B3B.
-Using information about the items directly from the users
+### D2.
+Using information from the users related to the items

 Recall that the purpose of finding similar users is to be able to find items to recommend that a user would probably like.
 Previously, we are able to recommend items indirectly by